Crit'Air Sticker for a Leased or Finance Car (PCP/PCH)

 - Ask your fleet manager or HR department to apply

-- Request the V5C details and apply yourself
+- Request a copy of both sides of the V5C and apply yourself

 Some larger fleet operators (Alphabet, LeasePlan, ALD) have started offering Crit’Air stickers as an add-on service.
 Check with your fleet provider.